Ktor 3.3.2 Help

 Finally, you can use the built-in client object and JUnit assertions to send a sample request and check the response.

-The test can be run in any of the standard ways for executing tests in IntelliJ IDEA.
-Note that, because you are running a new instance of Ktor, the success or failure of the test does not depend on whether your application is running at 0.0.0.0.
+You can run the test in any of the standard ways for executing tests in IntelliJ IDEA.
+Note that, because you are running a new instance of Ktor, the success or failure of the test does not depend on whether your application is running at 0.0.0.0

-If you have successfully completed adding a new HTTP endpoint, you should be able to add this additional test:
+If you have successfully completed adding a new HTTP endpoint, add this additional test:

 @Test fun testNewEndpoint() = testApplication { application { module() } val response = client.get("/test1") assertEquals(HttpStatusCode.OK, response.status) assertEquals("html", response.contentType()?.contentSubtype) assertContains(response.bodyAsText(), "Hello From Ktor") }